rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 ## Debugging Workflow over JTAG

 This instruction is intended for reference when revising an IP that exists (or will exist) within a larger block diagram.
 This allows for debugging using the XSCT console in Vitis as well as the Vivado ILA (Integrated Logic Analyzer).
 Overall goal is to verify functionality of an FPGA build by reading/manipulating registers and viewing the waveform outputs prior to adding the complexity of an OS (and related software code) to the design.
-This instruction assumes a Zynq processor or similar is on the chip, and we have a software layer of some sort, which applies to most modern FPGAs.
+This instruction assumes a Zynq processor or similar is on the chip, and there is/will be a software layer of some sort on that processor, which applies to most modern FPGAs.
 This instruction also assumes all of the simulation work has been completed, which is beyond the scope of this guide.

 ---